material-motion/material-motion/specifications/expressions.md

       }
     }

-## 5. Generating Intentions
+## 5. Generating Plans

-    intentions = expression.intentions()
+    plans = expression.plans()

-Every expression must be resolvable into an array of Intentions.
+Every expression must be resolvable into an array of Plans.

-Successive invocations of this method should generate new Intentions.
+Successive invocations of this method should generate new Plans.

 ## Follow-up considerations